 Once the project was underway, Neville read about a school in remote Lopez Island that was using technology to connect with the world.
 He reached out to social studies teacher Anthony Rovente, who was quick to see the value of a transatlantic collaboration.

 The Monuments Project has continued to expand, with more schools joining from New York and West Virginia.
 As Neville explains, “The individuals buried in Suresnes come from almost every state.
 Imagine having a few [schools] from each state join.
 Then imagine attempting the same at other American cemeteries with international schools in other countries serving as the local liaison.”

 This project meshes nicely with the Global Collaborator standard within the ISTE Standards for Students.
 That standard instructs students "to use digital tools to broaden their perspectives and enrich their learning by collaborating with others and working effectively in teams locally and globally."

-With the centennial of the armistice coming up, Neville adds, there’s no better time “to get students from all over engaged in telling untold stories and developing real skills in the process.”
+As Neville says, "There’s no better way to get students from all over engaged in telling untold stories and developing real skills in the process.”

 This is an updated version of a post that originally published on June 21, 2017.